-Attachment C(2): Outline of Proposed Research (PhD students and post-doctoral fellows)
+Attachment C2: Outline of Proposed Research for PhD students

 Throughout the duration of the successful applicant's award, the individual will have the opportunity to work collaboratively with Feast Centre staff, community partners, the Feast Centre Council of Elders and experts in the field of Indigenous STBBI research.
 The purpose of this award is to increase skills and capacity for research by providing research support, a supportive network of knowledge holders and researchers, additional tools and training.
 The goal for this award is to provide the successful recipient an opportunity to explore and gain experience in Indigenous STBBI research grounded in decolonizing methodologies and Indigenous knowledges.
-Please submit two-pages (single spaced) answering the questions listed below.
+Please submit two-pages (double spaced) answering the questions listed below.